- Do you need an easy way to keep your dog busy?

 - Try teaching your dog some scent games using basic nose work

-Play Doggy Mind Games
+Play Doggy Brain Games

 The benefits of nose work for your pet

 Your dog will enjoy the fun aspect of scent games and nose work as they use their natural talents.
-Although a canine’s sense of smell is more than ten thousand times more powerful than a human’s, a dog will still rely on visuals, honing in on their natural talents.
+Although a canine’s sense of smell is more than ten thousand times more powerful than a human’s, a dog will still rely on visuals, honing in on its natural talents.

 - A fun and entertaining way to occupy your dog

-- Offers your dog more mental stimulation
+- It offers your dog more mental stimulation

 - Extra physical activity

 - A chance to bond with your pet

 - Dogs thrive when they have a job to do

 - Sharpen up your pet’s training